HELPING OUR CLIENTS ACHIEVE THEIR INDIVIDUAL CYCLING GOALS BY ADAPTING TRAINING TECHNIQUES AS APPLIED IN THE WORLD OF PROFESSIONAL CYCLING

 However, he has kept engaged in the sport, supporting enthusiastic cyclists through VDB Cycling.

-In 2016, Johan relocated to the United States where he now lives with his wife in Belmont, NC.
+In 2016, Johan relocated to the United States where he now lives with his wife in Charlotte, NC.